Updated June 18, 2020

 Salons are able to open May 15th.
 You can read the guidance for salons reopening here:

-Salons are included in phase “1.5” of reopening, beginning next week.
+Salons are included in phase 2 of reopening, which began May 18th.
+Some counties are still restricted.
 Here is the State board of Cosmetology’s Guidance to reopening personal services:

-Salons are scheduled to reopen May 25th with restrictions, and you can read the State Board of Cosmetology’s Guide to reopen here:
+Salons began to reopen May 25th with restrictions.
+You can read the State Board of Cosmetology’s Guide to reopen here:

 Salons are able to open with restrictions as of May 15th.